A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 - Long time to import data into MySQL

 ## Data Cleaning/Feature Engineering
 After downloading the dataset, I used MySQL to first create the database, then create the tables.
 An issue arose when trying to import the data into MySQL using the Data Import Wizard feature it was extreamly slow since the dataset was fairly large.
 In order to solve this problem, I imported the raw CSV data into MySQL using LOAD DATA INFILE which resulted in a faster loading time.
+The full SQL script for this proccess can be found in the